 The Holmul Archaeological Project began in 2000

 the direction of PI Dr. Francisco Estrada Belli as a Boston University expedition.
-It was later supported by Vanderbilt University until 2008 and it is now backed again by Boston University.
+It was later supported by Vanderbilt University until 2008 and it is now backed by Boston University and (since 2012)Tulane University.

 Interest in Holmul was motivated by the well-known results of R.E.

 excavations at the site in his pioneering season of 1911 (Merwin and

 1932).
 Aside from being the first scientific excavation of a Maya ruin

 in the history of Maya archaeology, Merwin’s work is well know for

 produced the first ceramic sequence in the Maya Lowland which has